 Your video’s audio is one of the essential parts of your project.
 That’s why it’s crucial to test your USB mic or lavalier mic to ensure that it’s working as it should.
 It would be best if you considered bringing headphones with you, too.
 Doing so will make it easier for you to isolate the in-room sound from the recorded audio.
 It would be best if you also were wary of the clothing when doing a sound test.
 Microphones tend to rustle up against the clothing that you might be wearing.
 So, making sure that the audio captures the speaker’s spoken word is essential.

 Finally, you can now put all the interview pieces together to create a flow from each question.
 You can start by piecing together all the clips, visuals, and on-screen text.
-Next, getting the right royalty-free music is a must to set the video's tone.
+Next, getting the right music is a must to set the video’s tone.
 Fortunately, you can find on our website royalty-free music for any taste, in different genres and moods.
-Below, you can listen to 5 tracks as an example and also check the entire library.
 We have music tracks that users can use for free with attribution, single track licenses, and also unlimited subscription plans.

 Primary tools and techniques that you need to learn